patrickgardella/usbcabletester/README.md

 **NOTE** This is a work in progress.
 Please leave comments or better, pull requests, with updates.
 Please verify with actual cables.

+This "application" is hosted on GitHub pages: <a href="https://patrickgardella.github.io/usbcabletester/">Interpreting the LEDs on a USB Cable Tester</a>.

 ## Description

 For the initial work, I am using the [Treedix USB Cable Tester](https://amzn.to/3PSow5w) (affiliate link).
 The [Treedix USB Cable Tester](https://amzn.to/3PSow5w) (affiliate link) is an inexpensive, but highly functional USB Cable Tester.
 You can use it to identify and test many different types of USB cables, including unusual ones.